 Termites travel from the nest to a food source each day.
 As the workers are out and about looking for food, they find their way inside homes and other buildings via cracks in the foundation or through pieces of wood, making direct contact with the ground.

-Where will I find termites in FL, KY, MA, OK, TN, or TX?
+Where will I find termites in AL, GA, FL, KY, MA, TN, or TX?